-I worked as a postdoc with Dr. Jim Clark and Dr. Jennifer Swenson at the Nicholas School of Environment at Duke University.
+Prior to joining Duke University, I served as a tenure-track assistant professor at the Department of Ecosystem Science and Management at the Pennsylvania State University.
+I conducted postdoctral research with Dr. Jim Clark and Dr. Jennifer Swenson at the Nicholas School of the Environment.
 For my doctoral research, I worked with Drs.
-Conghe Song, Jim Clark, Erika Wise, Diego Riveros-Iregui, and Allen Hurlbert to understand the ways in which vegetation phenology is influenced by climate change, extreme weather events, and urbanization.
+Conghe Song, Jim Clark, Erika Wise, Diego Riveros-Iregui, and Allen Hurlbert to understand how vegetation phenology is influenced by climate change, extreme weather events, and urbanization.

 Ph.D. in Physical Geography, 2020